Violence Jack: Violence Jack: Hell's Wind

 The last OVA, Violence Jack: Hell's Wind (バイオレンスジャック　ヘルスウインド編, Baiorensu Jakku: Herusu Uindo Hen), was released on November 9, 1990.

 A short while after the cataclysms which rocked Japan, a peaceful town named 'Hope Town' has been established with the intent of returning peace to the region.
 The biker gang Hell's Wind show up and ransack it.
 Violence Jack makes his entrance here.
 The episode starts as a young woman, Jun, and her boyfriend, Tetsuya, are attacked.
 Tetsuya is murdered by Hell's Wind, and they assault and rape the terrified Jun soon after.

 Jack arrives to fight the raiders, and fends off the gang by taking several gunshots which seem to have no effect on him.

 Hell's Wind captures a young teacher and takes her to their camp at the Yokota Air Base.
 They take her top off and strap her to a fighter jet.
 At the behest of a little orphaned boy, Jack goes to rescue her.
 They try shooting him with a rocket launcher, but Jack tunnels under the ground and bursts out while being set on fire to kill everyone.
 The bike leader sends a messenger to their "supreme master" and request reinforcements.
 Jack finally kills the leader of the gang.

 Jack departs, strangely heartened by speaking with the orphaned boy, who vowed to become stronger than anyone to protect the people around him.

 The final scene shows another gang of horsemen coming from the distance and showing the messenger strapped to a post.
 A close-up is made to one of the vehicles to show the Slum King in full armor.
-The screen turns to black and Jack's eyes appear, as he becomes furious, and the credits begin to roll.
+The screen turns to black and Slum King's eyes appear, as he becomes furious, and the credits begin to roll.